Stable Systems with Power Law Conditions for Poisson Hail: Exponential Moments of the Maximal Numbers

-The proof of Proposition \ref{lm: no influence} is similar to that of Proposition \ref{lm: leading order}, which also relies on Proposition \ref{lm: d>1 case}.
-We divide the proof into a few steps.
-We first add some artificial jobs at fixed space-time points so that maximal number $Y^{(n+1)}_t$ in the new system stochastically dominates $X^{(n+1)}_t$ in the original system, and waiting times between jobs of size strictly greater than $S_{n}$ are bounded \edtf{by $S_n^{\alpha}$}. \edtff{$Y^{(n)}_t$ in the new system facilitates discretization.} Then, we estimate the exponential moment of $Y^{(n+1)}_t$, $\mathbb{E}\left[e^{g_{1} Y^{(n+1)}_t} \right]$ via an integral formula for a large time ${t=T}$.
-This formula corresponds to a decomposition of $Y^{(n+1)}_t$ according to occurrences of jobs of spatial sizes $S_{n+1}$ and artificial jobs.
-We estimate terms in the formula with estimates from Proposition \ref{lm: d>1 case}.
-By applying a super-additive argument to $X^{(n+1)}_t$, we can get \eqref{eq: inductive step} for any small time $t$.
-In this subsection, we use $\Delta T = S_{n+1}^{\alpha}$.
+\edts{We first introduce a new system by adding some artificial jobs without any temporal workload at fixed {time-space} points to the original system.
+We consider the maximal number $Y^{(n+1)}_t$ in the new system, where $\gamma^{(n+1)}_{0,t}$ where the supremum is taken over all $n+1$-admissible paths $\gamma^{(n+1)}_{0,t}$ with the initial point $\ledd{(0, \mathbf{0})}$ in the new system. \eqref{eq: maximal number of new system} is the same as \eqref{eq: def maximal number} except that $Y^{(n+1)}_{t}$ is for the new system.
+Due to the additional artificial jobs, the maximal number $Y^{(n+1)}_t$ stochastically dominates $X^{(n+1)}_t$ in the original system, and waiting times between jobs of size strictly greater than $S_{n}$ are bounded by $S_{n+1}^{\alpha}$, which gives a natural discretization of the new system in time scale $T$.} Then, we estimate the exponential moment of $Y^{(n+1)}_t$, $\mathbb{E}\left[e^{g_{1} Y^{(n+1)}_t} \right]$ via an integral formula for a large time \edts{${t= T\cdot L}$, where $L$ is a large integer}.
+This formula corresponds to a decomposition of $Y^{(n+1)}_t$ according to \edts{the} occurrences of jobs of spatial sizes $S_{n+1}$ and artificial jobs.
+We bound terms in the formula by {\eqref{eq: general}} from Proposition \ref{lm: d>1 case}.
+By applying a super-additive argument to $X^{(n+1)}_t$, we get \eqref{eq: inductive step} for any small time $t$.